 Penang is a must on a trip to Malaysia!

-The colonial past and the cultural influences of the Malaysian, Chinese, and Indian population among others are very present all around the island.
-Which makes Penang so special!
+- The colonial past and the cultural influences of the Malaysian, Chinese, and Indian populations are present all around the island.

 1. Start your exploration of Penang with a stroll through the historical part of George Town

 There is so much to see in the old part of George Town.
 Will tell you everything about it in this post, so stay tuned!

 However, to start having some first impressions of George Town simply walk around the old part of the city!
 There are many notable streets not to be missed.
 You will see many restaurants, shops, cafes and more surprises!

 Some of the best streets to visit in Penang are:

 Finally make sure to visit MBPP Walkway @Lebuh Pantai (location), a beautiful alley to visit at night thanks to its many lanterns!
 The alley is located right next to the beautiful and oldest Fire Station in George Town, from 1908.
 The Fire Station is still operational today!